BitcoinDesign/Guide/guide/how-it-works/lightning-services.md

 ### Collaborative fund

-Channels are usually only funded on one side meaning that initially one party won't be able to send, and the other won't be able to receive.
+Channels are usually only funded on one side, meaning that initially, one party won't be able to send, and the other won't be able to receive.

 A [Collaborative fund](https://bitcoinops.org/en/topics/dual-funding), previously called dual funding, allows both parties to contribute bitcoin to the channel.
 This means both parties can send and receive once the channel is open.